flc0105/rat/README.md

   - **Go (Loader)**
 - Injects build/version metadata into generated outputs
 - Exposes build and download APIs
+- Supports an `update` workflow on the Python client that can request a fresh **bundle**, download it automatically, extract it, and launch the new client bundle

 ### 9. Authentication and access control